Denys88/rl_games/docs/ISAAC_GYM.md

 ## What's Written Below

-Content below is written is written to complement `HOW_TO_RL_GAMES.md` in the same directory, while focusing more on **explaining the implementations** in the classes and how to **customize the training (testing) loops, models and networks**.
+Content below is written to complement `HOW_TO_RL_GAMES.md` in the same directory, while focusing more on **explaining the implementations** in the classes and how to **customize the training (testing) loops, models and networks**.
 Since the AMP implementation in `IsaacGymEnvs` is used as the example, so you are reading me here under this file.

 ## Program Entry Point